On the quadrature exactness in hyperinterpolation

 What kind of benefits and costs does the relaxation of quadrature exactness bring to the analysis and implementation of hyperinterpolation?
 Here is an immediate benefit.
 We know that an $m$-point quadrature rule with exactness degree $2n$ requires $m\geq d_n$ quadrature points, see \cite[Lemma 2]{sloan1995polynomial}, and such a quadrature rule is said to be \emph{minimal} if $m=d_n$.
 This fact suggests that $m$ should satisfy $m\geq d_n$ for $\mathcal{L}^{\text{S}}_n$, and it also admits the following rather simple but interesting theorem. \begin{theorem} The number of quadrature points for the hyperinterpolation \eqref{equ:newhyper} satisfies

-\end{theorem} The benefit brought by Theorem \ref{thm:number} is two-fold.
-For minimal quadrature rules used in constructing hyperinterpolants, the required amount of quadrature points for hyperinterpolation can be considerably reduced, especially in high-dimensional manifolds; for those demanding more quadrature points to achieve the exactness degree $2n$, which used to be deemed impractical, some of them can be added into the family of candidate quadrature rules to construct hyperinterpolants efficiently.
-We shall clarify this benefit in terms of some concrete examples in Section \ref{sec:3}.
+\end{theorem} The benefit brought by the theorem is two-fold.
+On the one hand, for minimal quadrature rules used in constructing hyperinterpolants, the required amount of quadrature points can be considerably reduced from $\dim\mathbb{P}_{n}$ to $\dim\mathbb{P}_{(n+k)/{2}}$ or $\dim\mathbb{P}_{(n+k+1)/{2}}$, depending on the parity of $n+k$.
+Such reduction is more pronounced in higher-dimensional regions.
+On the other hand, for quadrature rules demanding more nodes to achieve the exactness degree $2n$, which used to be deemed impractical, some of them can be added into the family of candidate quadrature rules to construct hyperinterpolants efficiently.
+For example, a typical choice of quadrature rules for hyperinterpolation on $[-1,1]$ is the Gaussian quadrature, and now the Clenshaw--Curtis quadrature can also be considered a good choice; see more details in Section \ref{sec:3}.